Learn from the leaders in the field.

 Wish you could add botanical medicine, manual therapy, or acupuncture to your veterinary practice treatment options while avoiding practices based on Eastern mysticism?
 CuraCore provides science-based education courses.

-CuraCore’s curriculum is evidence-based and gives you a deeper look into the reasons why we believe integrative medicine should be viewed and employed as an applicable solution that can be used alongside conventional veterinary medicine.
+CuraCore’s curriculum is evidence-based and gives you a deeper look into the reasons why we believe integrative rehabilitation should be viewed and employed as an applicable solution that can be used alongside conventional veterinary medicine to lead to optimal health for the animal.

 The growing community of integrative veterinary medical practitioners is committed to providing effective treatment options outside of just surgery and medication.
 Let’s work to change the standards of veterinary medicine together.